This respiratory illness season, wearing a mask is required in patient and resident areas at Sunnybrook. Read our visitor guidelines »

 It is likely that an ambulance or a medical helicopter brought you or your loved one to Sunnybrook’s emergency department (ED).
 Once in the ED, patients are immediately assessed in the trauma bay, which is a special part of the emergency department used only for the care of trauma patients.

-In the trauma bay, patients are cared for by a trauma team, which include specialists with the training and skills to provide emergency care.
-The whole team is led by a trauma team leader, a doctor who is an expert in trauma care.
+In the trauma bay, patients are cared for by a trauma team, which includes specialists with the training and skills to provide emergency care.
+The whole team is led by a trauma team leader - a doctor who is an expert in trauma care.
 Care in the trauma bay includes blood tests, x-rays, CT scans, pain management and, for some patients, emergency life-saving procedures.

-After the patient’s injuries are found, the trauma team leader works with other doctors in the hospital to decide about the best place for each patient.
+After the patient’s injuries are identified, the trauma team leader works with other doctors in the hospital to determine which area of hospital will best serve the patient's injuries.

 Why the trauma bay can seem like a frightening place

-• The trauma bay can be loud and confusing because of the large number of doctors and nurses working together to quickly find and treat life-threatening injuries.
+• The trauma bay can be loud and confusing because of the large number of doctors, nurses, and team members working together to quickly find and treat life-threatening injuries.

 • Patients arrive with very painful injuries, and often receive strong pain medication that may make them feel confused.